watacoso/hlab/docs/_docs/x86-autoinstall-ubuntu.md

 ### Simple server installation

-The following configures a server, enablig SSH, enabling users passwords, disabling default user (`ubuntu`) and creating a single user (`ricsanfre`).
+The following configures a server, enablig SSH, enabling users passwords, disabling default user (`ubuntu`) and creating a single user (`watacoso`).

 In this case `storage` is keep to its defaults, letting the installer to configured a default partitioning using LVM.